 While cloud providers such as Microsoft Azure (Azure), Amazon Web Services (AWS), and Google Cloud Platform (GCP) offer many cloud native security features and services, supplementary third-party solutions are essential to achieve enterprise-grade cloud workload protection from breaches, data leaks, and targeted attacks in the cloud environment.
 Only an integrated cloud-native/third-party security stack provides the centralized visibility and policy-based granular control necessary to deliver the following industry best practices:

-We offer granular, policy-based IAM and authentication controls across complex infrastructures.
+1. Granular, policy-based IAM and authentication controls across complex infrastructures:

-We offer zero-trust cloud network security controls across logically isolated networks and micro-segments.
+2. Zero-trust cloud network security controls across logically isolated networks and micro-segments:

-We offer enforcement of virtual server protection policies and processes such as change management and software updates.
+3.Enforcement of virtual server protection policies and processes such as change management and software updates:

-We offer safeguarding all applications (and especially cloud-native distributed apps) with a next-generation web application firewall.
+4.Safeguarding all applications (and especially cloud-native distributed apps) with a next-generation web application firewall:

-We offer threat intelligence that detects and remediates known and unknown threats in real-time.
+6. Threat intelligence that detects and remediates known and unknown threats in real-time:

-Contact Us to learn how Proactive’s Cloud Security experts can guide you through these complexities.
+Contact Us to learn more about how Proactive’s Cloud Security experts can guide you through these complexities.